 Sweet potatoes are not a part of the nightshade family but are a part of the morning glory family and are safe to provide to the flock as an occasional treat.

 Because they are part of the nightshade family, and contain a toxin called solanine, these too are toxic to ducks.
-Solanine is known to kill red blood cells, cause heart failure, and scours.
+Solanine is known to attack red blood cells, cause heart failure, and scours.

 Some keepers chop up red tomatoes and give to ducks as a once-in-a-while treat because they are supposed to be safe.
 I have opted to just skip tomatoes altogether as treats due to worries over toxicity.